US passport photo requirements

 Children under 16 need their own passport photo — the same 2 × 2 size, with relaxed rules on expression and eyes.

 Need the square-format math, or another country that uses 2 × 2?
 See Passport Photo 2×2 Inch.
-Shooting on an iPhone for a DS-160 or DV entry?
-Convert HEIC to JPG gets you a portal-ready JPEG first.
+Applying for a visa?
+A DS-160 or DV Lottery entry uses the same 2 × 2 square as a digital upload — see US visa photo size.

 Why Sukat for US passport photos